You know you should be measuring customer satisfaction, but it can be daunting to choose the right methodology. So, where do you start?

 - Specialty Retail Stores: 77

-Now that you know what a CSAT score is, let’s talk about when you should use it.
+Now that you've seen typical CSAT scores, let’s discuss when you should use them.

 When should you use customer satisfaction score?

 CSAT ties customer satisfaction surveys to key moments in a customer's experience.
 That way, you can connect your customer insights to business questions and measure the effectiveness of key moments, like user onboarding.

 This is how Nils Vinje, VP of Customer Success at Rainforest QA, puts it:

 "The best time to send a customer satisfaction survey is after a meaningful part of the customer lifecycle is completed.
 For example, sending a satisfaction survey at the end of the customer's onboarding will help you capture valuable feedback on how to improve the onboarding experience.

 At this point, the customer likely has made up their mind on whether or not your solution solves their problem, and if it doesn't, you need to know that — ASAP."